 Overall increase or decrease

-Only species with six or more non-zero data points were considered for selection.
+Only species with non-zero data points in six or more years 2002-2011 were considered for selection.
 In the case of species added to the CITES Appendices within the period of analysis, only the years since its listing were analysed where a minimum of five years of trade data were available.
 Species that were traded in very low volumes (less than 5% of the high volume thresholds not taking into account threat status, or totalling less than 100 units over the ten-year period) were also excluded.